TheGreatRico/newton-method/README.md

-# newton-method
+# Newton's method
-C++ implementation of Newton's method for solving system of equations
+An implementation of Newton's method for solving systems of nonlinear equations written in C.